-Values provided by HDC (Mar 2007), as updated for Unit 2 (Sep 2021) with new runner design and Units 4, 5, 6 with locked blades (May 2022).
+Values provided by HDC, as updated for Unit 2 (Sep 2021) and Unit 3 (Nov 2022) with new runner design and Units 4, 5, 6 with locked blades (May 2022).
 Flow (cfs) was calculated based on turbine efficiency, project head, and power output (MW).

 “Operating Limit” is the maximum safe operating point based on cavitation or generator limit (added Feb 2018).
 IHR Units 1-3 generator limit restricts turbine output at higher heads.
 Values shaded in gray indicate Operating Limit is below 1% Upper Limit.

 Unit 2 was rebuilt with a new Voith non-adjustable runner design to reduce impacts to fish (completed May 2019).
-Unit 3 is out of service until 2022 for installation of a new Voith Kaplan adjustable runner design.
+Unit 3 is out of service until 2023 for installation of a new Voith Kaplan adjustable runner design.
+When Unit 3 returns to service, Unit 1 will be taken out of service to install a new adjustable runner design.

 Units 4, 5, and 6 have locked runner blades and a restricted operating range until the blade seals are repaired or replaced.
 Table values are based on abbreviated index tests for U4 (hydraulic) in 2021, U5 (welded) in 2017, and U6 (hydraulic) in 2019, as updated May 2022.